TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: Abstract

 \section{Abstract}

-Federated Learning (FL), despite demonstrating impressive capabilities in the training of multiple models in a decentralized manner, has been shown to produce a final model not necessarily well-suited to the needs of each client.
-While extensive work has been conducted on how to create tailored personalized models, called Personalized Federated Learning (PFL), less attention has been given to personalization via fine-tuning of foundation models with multi-task and multi-modal properties.
-Moreover, there exists a lack of understanding in the literature on how to fine-tune and personalize such models in a setting that is heterogeneous across clients not only in data, but also in tasks and modalities.
-To address this gap in the literature, we propose TAP (Two-Stage Adaptive Personalization), which (i) leverages mismatched model architectures between the clients and server to selectively conduct replacement operations when it benefits a client's local tasks and (ii) engages in post-FL knowledge distillation for capturing beneficial general knowledge without compromising personalization.
-We also introduce the first convergence analysis of the server model under its modality-task pair architecture, and demonstrate that as the number of modality-task pairs increases, its ability to cater to all tasks suffers.
-Through extensive experiments, we demonstrate the effectiveness of our proposed algorithm across a variety of datasets and tasks in comparison to a multitude of baselines.
-Implementation code is publicly available at \href{https://github.com/lee3296/TAP}{\texttt{https://github.com/lee3296/TAP}}.
+In federated learning (FL), local personalization of models has received significant attention, yet personalized fine-tuning of foundation models remains underexplored.
+In particular, there is a lack of understanding in the literature on how to personalize foundation models in settings where there exist heterogeneity not only in data, but also in tasks and modalities across the clients.
+To address this gap, we propose Two-Stage Adaptive Personalization (TAP).
+In the first stage, TAP leverages mismatched model architectures between clients and the server to selectively replace personalized parameters with global updates, explicitly limiting cross-task and cross-modality interference.
+In the second stage, TAP conducts post-FL distillation on the global model to recover a beneficial shared structure.
+By reintroducing generalizable knowledge only after the global model has stabilized, TAP enhances generalization without compromising personalization.
+In developing our methodology, we introduce the first convergence analysis of federated foundation model training at the server under modality-task pair heterogeneity across clients, and demonstrate the impact of the number of modality-task pairs on model fine-tuning.
+Through extensive experiments, we demonstrate the effectiveness of TAP across a variety of datasets and tasks in comparison to state-of-the-art baselines.
+The implementation code is publicly available \href{https://github.com/lee3296/TAP}{here}.